dspeyer/ritualEngine/widgets/BucketSinging.md

 downloaded, and the widget here merely commands it.

-The BBS server will run on a *different port*, which the main server will look for by trying 8081, 8082, etc.  This port must be presented by the reverse proxy using a template described in the environment variable `PORT_FORWARD_TEMPLATE` (default `/%d`), rather than as a separate port, in order to make relative links work.
+The BBS server will run on a *different port*, which the main server will look for by trying "/api".
+This port must be presented by the reverse proxy using a template described in the environment variable `PORT_FORWARD_TEMPLATE` (default `/%d`), rather than as a separate port, in order to make relative links work.
 As usual, the reverse